Prem01-cyber/RHEL/notes3.md

 ## Exam conditions
 - make sure to check SELinux is enabled and in enforcing mode by editing `/etc/sysconfig/selinux`
 - use `restorecon` to reapply the right context to file or directory
-- use `sealart` to analyze the logs
+- use `sealert` to analyze the logs

 # Linux Firewalling
 - firewall is implemented in the kernel using **netfilter (nftables)** (newer) and **iptables** (older)